How to Remove Google Reviews

 How to Check the Status of a Flagged Google Review

-Expand to be guided the flagged review status check.
+Expand to be guided through the flagged review status check.

 1. Go to the Google Reviews Management Tool.